-The goal of this course is to effect the transition of a knowledgeable fourth-year graduating student to a professional physician in training.
-The course allows students to personalize the educational experience to meet their personal interests and needs.
-It offers a unique, practical and interactive focus on solidifying students' medical school experiences while developing and fine-tuning skills that will help them enter their internship and residency with confidence.
+The goal of this course is to provide an effective transition for a fourth-year graduating student to a professional physician in training.
+The course provides both generalized and specialized content, personalizing the educational experience to meet students' chosen fields.
+It offers a unique, practical and interactive focus on solidifying students' medical school experiences while developing and fine-tuning skills that will help them enter their internship with confidence.